upenu/cron/README.md

 ## Configuration

-When and how these scripts run can be configured with `crontab -e`, running as root.
+When and how these scripts run can be configured with `crontab -e`.

-## add_events_psql
+## add_events.py

 Uses the Python Facebook SDK (Facebook Graph API) to access events associated with the UPE Berkeley Facebook page.
-It then takes whatever information it needs and adds it to our PostgreSQL Database.
+It then takes whatever information it needs and adds it to our MySQL Database.
+The cron script has several dependencies that can be installed with pip and virtualenv.
+A virtualenv with modules listed in requirements.txt from website repository is required.
+The script also depends on facebook-sdk 2.0.0 which is not yet on PyPI.
+To install, run `pip install -e git+https://github.com/mobolic/facebook-sdk.git#egg=facebook-sdk`.

 ## backup_db.sh